jhipster/generator-jhipster-nodejs/ROADMAP.md

 ## To DO for next release

+- [ ] Remove maven with option JAVA requirement
+- [ ] Add package.json when no client
+- [ ] Test prod database and update doc with react client
+- [ ] Encrypt user password in db
+- [ ] Avoid reinsert seed db in restart app
 - [ ] Languages subgenerator support i18n: translate home page for NHipster and remove spring boot resources message
+- [ ] OAuth2 feature
 - [ ] Unit tests: both for the blueprint and for generated project
 - [ ] DTOs based rest api
 - [ ] Validation